Acquire an intersectional understanding of the complexities and paradoxes surrounding issues of gender and sexuality in the Netherlands.

 The Netherlands: International Perspectives on Sexuality and Gender program includes field-based learning opportunities for a broader and deeper understanding of the program’s theme.
 In addition to shorter, in-country visits, the program travels to Morocco, giving you additional insight on the issues of sexuality, gender, and migration from a different international perspective.

-In Amsterdam, you will visit the Red Light District and learn about sex workers’ rights at the Prostitution Information Center, look for traces of the colonial past during the Black Heritage Tour, and visit sites significant in the struggle for LGBT+ rights.
+In Amsterdam, you will visit the Red Light District and learn about sex workers’ rights at the Prostitution Information Center, look for traces of the colonial past during the Black Heritage Tour, and visit ATRIA and IHLIA, international archives for the women’s movement and for the LGBTQ community.

 During this two-week excursion, you will engage with Moroccan academics, researchers, and activists to examine sexuality and gender in a modern Islamic society.
 The role of Islamic minorities is a crucial social issue in much of Europe, and issues of gender and sexuality are seen as the most visible demarcation of societal tensions.
 As Moroccan immigrants comprise one of the largest migrant communities in the Netherlands, this excursion also focuses on the issue of gender and sexuality in countries of origin.
 The excursion challenges you to reflect on how your own positionality may affect your perception of Morocco.